Benefits of Working as a Learning Assistant

 - Comfortable working in a collaborative group environment.

-- Part 2: Resume -- Submit as an email attachment to University.Learning.Center@nyu.edu according to the timeline below.
+- Part 2: Resume -- Submit as an email attachment to University.Learning.Center@nyu.edu according to the timeline above.

-- Part 3: Download the Scheduling Grid and send the completed form to University.Learning.Center@nyu.edu according to the timeline below.
+- Part 3: Download the Scheduling Grid and send the completed form to University.Learning.Center@nyu.edu according to the timeline above.

 - Please copy and paste this link and email it to your recommender.
 Please remember to note whether or not you have waived your right to see their recommendation in your email.